Students with Disabilities

 students study at table

-Accommodation for people with disabilities varies by country and city.
-If you are registered with Disability Resources and are eligible for on-campus accommodation, work with Disability Resources and Study Abroad, early in your process to learn about which locations may offer accommodations based on your needs.
+Accommodations for people with disabilities vary by country and city.
+If you're registered with Disability Resources and eligible for on-campus accommodation, work with Disability Resources and Study Abroad early in the process to explore locations that may offer accommodations based on your needs.

 Advisors as Your Resource